spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 title:  "Goalie Performance: Exploring the Distribution"
 date:   2023-05-24 8:52:05 -0400
 ---
-<h2>[Post 3] Goalie Performance: Exploring the Distribution</h2>
+<h2>[Post 3: Still Working on this] Goalie Performance: Exploring the Distribution</h2>
 <p>
 In the <a href="https://spazznolo.github.io/2023/05/17/goalie-performance-1.html">first post</a>, I outlined a framework for measuring goalie talent using their career Fenwick 5v5 save percentage.
-In the second post, a prior from the beta family was fit to the goalie career AdjSV% distribution, which yielded the hyper-parameters we built the posterior from.
+In the second post, the methodology was adapted to consider shot quality.
 There are two obvious problems with this methodology, though.
 </p>
 <p>
     1. Goalies facing less than 10 xG had to be thrown out.
-    2. Goalies were treated equally.
+    2. Goalies' career AdjSV% were treated equally.
 </p>
 <p>
 Even though we're only talking about a 10xG cut-off, this eliminates more goalies than I would have liked.
-To illustrate this, here's the cdf xxxx.
-It turns out 90 of 314 goalies (xx%) faced below 10xG in their careers!
+To illustrate this, here's the cumulative distribution function.
+It turns out 90 of 314 goalies (28.7%) faced below 10xG in their careers!
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-one.png" width="60%" length="150"/></div>